-You have access to more health information than you ever knew you wanted or needed in the digital age.
+In the digital age, you can access more health information than you ever knew you wanted or needed.
 But when it comes to getting healthcare info online, it’s essential to pay close attention to the reputability of your source.
-Not every virtual healthcare resource provides quality information, and many don’t even have their content reviewed by licensed doctors for accuracy.
+Not every virtual healthcare resource provides quality information; many don’t even have their content reviewed by licensed doctors for accuracy.
+If you mistakenly trust a low-quality resource for help with something you need treatment for, you could get bad advice.
+And if you take that advice, it could set you back from getting the medical care you need.
+So, how can you get physician-backed healthcare advice on the internet?
+Here are five ways to tap into your health online.

 1. Chat With an Online Doctor